gregory-chatelier/watchfor/README.md

-# watchman
+# watchfor

 A smarter `watch` utility that can trigger actions not just on file change, but on specific content changes.

 ## 1. Summary

-`watchman` is a command-line utility designed to repeatedly run a command or read a file until specific content is detected -state-based-.
+`watchfor` is a command-line utility designed to repeatedly run a command or read a file until specific content is detected -state-based-.
 It serves as an intelligent and resilient command orchestrator that aims to prevent race conditions in CI/CD pipelines.

 It repeatedly polls for a *state* (e.g., a health check returning "healthy", a log file containing "BUILD SUCCESSFUL") and then triggers a subsequent action and allows to handle transient failures and create robust automation.